zero-one-group/geni/docs/cookbook/part_1_reading_and_writing_datasets.md

 # Cookbook 1: Reading and Writing Datasets

-As in the [Pandas Cookbook](https://nbviewer.jupyter.org/github/jvns/pandas-cookbook/blob/master/cookbook/Chapter%201%20-%20Reading%20from%20a%20CSV.ipynb), we are going to use Montréal cyclists data, which is freely available [here](http://donnees.ville.montreal.qc.ca/dataset/velos-comptage).
+As in the [Pandas Cookbook](https://nbviewer.jupyter.org/github/jvns/pandas-cookbook/blob/master/cookbook/Chapter%201%20-%20Reading%20from%20a%20CSV.ipynb), we are going to use the Montréal cyclists data, which is freely available [here](http://donnees.ville.montreal.qc.ca/dataset/velos-comptage).
 First, we download the data:

 ```clojure
 (ns geni.cookbook